What Is Indoor Wellness Pool Design?

 - Incorporation of hydrotherapy (jets, resistance, differences in depths)

-- Humidity and air quality to promote respiratory comfort.
+- Hydraulic and air quality to ensure breathing ease.

 - Soundness to alleviate stress.